 There is always something growing, or something coming around the bend, that a few but not enough digital marketers pick up on early.

-So here are a few areas that are starting to make waves in the wider industry, but that have been utilised to great effect already for some years now.
+So here are a few digital marketing trends that are starting to make waves in the wider industry, but that have been utilised to great effect already for some years now.

 1. VR – Virtual Reality

 You’ve no doubt heard something about Virtual Reality.
 VR is becoming more familiar to us in day to day lives because of utilisation in museums, VR headsets for sale in gaming stores, and the wide use in big screen films.